EsubalewAmenu/Blockchain-Based-Poultry-Management/README.md

 ### 6. **Human Resource Management**

 - Manage staff details, attendance, and roles within the hatchery and poultry farms.
-- Assign specific tasks related to the hatchery, breeding, and inventory processes.

 ### 7. **Interactive Analytics and Dashboard**